Fundraise to End ALS

-The goal of the My-State Trek is to raise money for ALS research to end ALS.
+The goal of the Tri-State Trek is to raise money for ALS research to end ALS.

 Although the event itself is full of amazing moments and community togetherness, fundraising for ALS of who you are, and whether or not you've ridden a bike or raised funds for a cause, you can absolutely